-Hemp oil or hemp-seed oil is processed from hemp seeds obtained from a hemp plant.
-Even though all the plants in the Cannabis family are capable of producing the oil, it is generally industrial hemp that is used for the process.
-It is typically free of any significant amount of THC (tetrahydrocannabinol), which is the main psychoactive compound found in cannabis plant.
-That is because the manufacturing process generally includes cleaning the hemp seeds to 99.99 percent before the oil is pressed out.
+Hemp oil or hemp-seed oil is processed from hemp seeds obtained from the hemp plant.
+Even though all the plants in the cannabis family are capable of producing the oil, it is generally industrial hemp utilized for oil extraction.
+Hemp oil is typically virtually cannabinoid-free, making it legal in all 50 states.

 Vaping can be defined as the process of inhaling vapors from a personal vaporizer, also known as a PV or an e-cigarette.
-The process does not involve the production of any smoke and just produces vapors.
+The process does not involve the production of any smoke, only pleasant vapors.

-E-juice or e-liquid is a fluid that is used to fuel electronic cigarettes and vaporizers.
+E-juice or e-liquid is a fluid used to fuel electronic cigarettes and vaporizers.
 It offers a nicotine solution along with some flavor to your vaporizer.
-It is used to create vapors in a way that it mimics the traditional type of smoke out of a normal cigarette.
+It creates vapors in a way that mimics traditional cigarette smoke.

-Generally, e-juice is composed of ingredients that include:
+Generally, e-juice is composed of the following ingredients:

-- Vegetable glycerin (VG): Commonly used in various other products like toothpaste, vegetable glycerin is used to form around 80-90 percent of the base of the e-juice, which is composed of either just VG or a mix of VG with PG.
-Some widely used ratios for the preparation of e-juice base are 100percent VG, 80/20 PG/VG, 50/50 PG/VG.
+- Vegetable glycerin (VG): Commonly used in products like toothpaste, vegetable glycerin forms around 80-90% of the e-juice base, which is composed of either VG or a mix of VG and PG.
+Some widely used ratios for e-juice base preparation are 100% VG, 80/20% PG/VG, 50/50% PG/VG.

-- Propylene glycol (PG): Also used in fog machine, it is a solvent that has a wide array of uses.
-More the concentration of propylene glycol in the e-juice, the higher will be the vapor density coming out of the vaporizer.
+- Propylene glycol (PG): Also used in fog machines, propylene glycol is a solvent with a wide array of uses.
+A higher concentration of propylene glycol in the e-juice, the higher the vapor density.
 Although, it may sometimes dry out your throat and even cause some mild allergic reactions.
 For people who have a problem with using PG in their e-juice, using a 100 percent vegetable glycerin based e-juice is suggested.

-- Nicotine: Nicotine is a para-sympatho-mimetic alkaloid and a stimulant drug.
-It is mixed with the other constituents of the e-juice in amounts not greater than 0-2.4 percent, depending on its strength.
-A majority of e-juice suppliers use only high grade nicotine in their products to make sure that the quality of the product is not compromised.
+- Nicotine: Nicotine is a parasympathomimetic alkaloid and a stimulant drug.
+It is mixed with the other constituents of the e-juice in amounts no greater than 0-2.4%, depending upon its strength.
+The majority of e-juice suppliers use only high-grade nicotine in their products to make sure that the quality of the product is not compromised.

-- Flavor: All e-juice brands use food grade flavorings used for baking purposes and candy making.
-The amount of flavoring added to the e-juice may vary from 10-20 percent.
+- Flavor: All e-juice brands use food-grade flavorings used for baking purposes and candy making.
+The amount of flavoring added to the e-juice may vary from 10-20%.
 All such additional flavors and materials shall be approved by USP (U.S.Pharmacopoeia), FCC (Food Chemical Codex) or NF (National Formulary) before being used in the e-juice.